1. Contact addresses

 4. Disclosure of personal data

-We may disclose personal data to third parties, have third parties process it, or process it jointly with third parties.
+We may disclose personal data to third parties, have it processed by third parties, or process it jointly with third parties.
 Such third parties may include specialized providers whose services we utilize.

-We may disclose personal data in the context of our activities and operations, particularly to banks and other financial service providers, authorities, educational and research institutions, consultants and lawyers, interest groups, IT service providers, cooperation partners, credit and economic information agencies, logistics and shipping companies, marketing and advertising agencies, media, parent, sister, and subsidiary companies, organizations and associations, social institutions, telecommunications companies, insurance companies, and payment service providers.
+We may disclose personal data as part of our activities and operations, particularly to banks and other financial service providers, authorities, educational and research institutions, consultants and lawyers, interest groups, IT service providers, cooperation partners, credit and economic information agencies, logistics and shipping companies, marketing and advertising agencies, media, parent, sister, and subsidiary companies, organizations and associations, social institutions, telecommunications companies, insurance companies, and payment service providers.

 5. Communication

 We process personal data to communicate with individuals as well as with authorities, organizations, and companies.
-In doing so, we particularly process data that an affected person transmits to us when contacting us, for example, by mail or email.
-We may store such data in an address book or with comparable aids.
+In doing so, we particularly process data that an affected person provides to us when contacting us, for example, by mail or email.
+We may store such data in an address book or with comparable tools.

-Third parties who transmit data to us about other individuals are obliged to independently ensure the data protection of these affected individuals.
+Third parties that provide us with data about other individuals are obliged to ensure the data protection of these affected individuals independently.
 They must particularly ensure that such data is accurate and may be transmitted.

 6. Applications

-We process personal data about applicants as far as it is necessary for assessing their suitability for an employment relationship or for the later execution of an employment contract.
-The required personal data arises particularly from the requested information, for example, in the context of a job advertisement.
-We can publish job advertisements with the help of suitable third parties, for example in electronic and printed media or on job portals and job platforms.
+We process personal data about applicants as far as it is necessary for assessing their suitability for an employment relationship or for the subsequent execution of an employment contract.
+The required personal data particularly arises from the requested information, for example, in the context of a job advertisement.
+We can publish job advertisements with the help of suitable third parties, for example, in electronic and printed media or on job portals and job platforms.

 We also process those personal data that applicants voluntarily provide or publish, particularly as part of cover letters, resumes, and other application documents as well as online profiles.

-We process – insofar as and to the extent that the General Data Protection Regulation (GDPR) is applicable – personal data about applicants particularly in accordance with Art.
+We process – as far as and to the extent that the General Data Protection Regulation (GDPR) is applicable – personal data about applicants particularly according to Art.
 9 para.
 2 lit. b GDPR.

-We use selected services from suitable third parties to advertise positions via e-recruitment and to enable and manage applications.
+We use selected services from suitable third parties to advertise positions through e-recruitment and to enable and manage applications.

 7. Data security

-We take appropriate technical and organizational measures to ensure a level of data security appropriate to the respective risk.
-With our measures, we particularly ensure the confidentiality, availability, traceability, and integrity of the processed personal data, without being able to guarantee absolute data security.
+We take appropriate technical and organizational measures to ensure a level of data security that is appropriate to the respective risk.
+With our measures, we ensure in particular the confidentiality, availability, traceability, and integrity of the processed personal data, without being able to guarantee absolute data security.

-Access to our website and our other digital presence is carried out using transport encryption (SSL / TLS, particularly with the Hypertext Transfer Protocol Secure, abbreviated HTTPS).
+Accessing our website and our other digital presence is done via transport encryption (SSL / TLS, especially with the Hypertext Transfer Protocol Secure, abbreviated HTTPS).
 Most browsers warn against visiting a website without transport encryption.

 Our digital communication is subject – like basically any digital communication – to mass surveillance without cause and suspicion by security authorities in Switzerland, in the rest of Europe, in the United States of America (USA), and in other countries.
-We cannot exert direct influence on the corresponding processing of personal data by intelligence services, police stations, and other security authorities.
-We also cannot exclude that an affected person is being specifically monitored.
+We cannot directly influence the corresponding processing of personal data by intelligence services, police stations, and other security authorities.
+We also cannot rule out that an affected person is being specifically monitored.

 8. Personal data abroad

 We process personal data primarily in Switzerland and in the European Economic Area (EEA).
-However, we can also export or transmit personal data to other countries, particularly to process them there or have them processed.
+However, we can also export or transmit personal data to other countries, especially to process it there or have it processed.

 We can export personal data to all countries on Earth and elsewhere in the universe, provided that the local law ensures adequate data protection according to the decision of the Swiss Federal Council and – to the extent that the General Data Protection Regulation (GDPR) is applicable – also according to the decision of the European Commission.

-We can transmit personal data to countries whose laws do not ensure adequate data protection, provided that data protection is ensured for other reasons, particularly on the basis of standard data protection clauses or with other suitable guarantees.
+We can transmit personal data to countries whose laws do not ensure adequate data protection, provided that data protection is guaranteed for other reasons, especially based on standard data protection clauses or with other suitable guarantees.
 Exceptionally, we may export personal data to countries without adequate or suitable data protection if the specific data protection legal requirements are met, for example, the explicit consent of the affected persons or a direct connection with the conclusion or execution of a contract.
 We are happy to provide affected persons with information about any guarantees upon request or provide a copy of any guarantees.

 9. Rights of affected persons